Forthcoming Book: Land and the Mortgage

 The book includes chapters by scholars from Boston University African Studies Center and Law School, Tufts University, University of California (Irvine), Aarhus University, University of Roskilde, Francisc I. Rainer Institute of Anthropology, Institute for Agricultural Economics (Bucharest), Goldsmiths, University of London, University of Missouri (Kansas City), and Johns Hopkins University.

 Land Mortgage Working Group: Collaborative Research Report, 2017

 By Daivi Rodima-Taylor

-Boston University African Studies Center’s Land Mortgage Working Group introduces a collaborative research report “Mortgage across Cultures: Land, Finance, and Epistemology,” edited by Daivi Rodima-Taylor and Parker Shipton.
+Boston University African Studies Center’s Land Mortgage Working Group completed a collaborative research report “Mortgage across Cultures: Land, Finance, and Epistemology,” edited by Daivi Rodima-Taylor and Parker Shipton (2017).
 The Working Group studies the novel potentials and challenges that surround land mortgage, aiming to achieve a human-centered view of expanding rural financialization.

 Interdisciplinary Workshop on Land Mortgage